Warpath (comics): Ultimate Marvel

 In the Ultimate Comics: X-Men storyline, James Proudstar is a member of the mutant liberation in the Southwest.

 What If

 James Proudstar appears in the What If story "What If the X-Men Died on their First Mission?"
 Following the death of his brother and the X-Men on Krakoa, he joins Beast's hastily assembled mutant team – consisting of himself, Theresa Cassidy (who named herself Banshee in honor of her late father), Rahne Sinclair, Namorita, Scarlet Witch, and her brother Quicksilver – to combat Count Nefaria and his Ani-Men.
 James joined only to kill Professor X, whom he held responsible for his brother's death.
-However, he avoids John's fate in the mainstream comics and, finally acknowledging that his brother laid down his life in order to save others, joins the new X-Men team afterwards.
+However, he avoids John's fate in the mainstream comics and, finally acknowledging that his brother laid down his life to save others, joins the new X-Men team afterwards.